natcap/ROOT/docsrc/rst/examples.rst

     Map showing distribution of lower-value cropland considered for restoration in this example.

 *	Potential values maps: These rasters indicate the per-pixel value for each outcome of concern under each of the different management scenarios, in this case baseline (current management) and restoration.
-For this example, we include improvement in a biodiversity index, change in carbon storage, and reduction in nitrate loading to drinking water. **Important:** Note that in this example, these rasters indicate the *absolute* value in each scenario.
+For this example, we include improvement in a biodiversity index, change in carbon storage, and reduction in nitrate loading to drinking water.
+This requires six different rasters: one for each outcome for current and restored land uses.

+**Important:** Note that in this example, these rasters indicate the *absolute* value in each scenario.
 An alternative way to use ROOT is to provide rasters that indicate the *benefit* of restoration, meaning the difference from  current conditions after the change is made.
 In that case, no baseline values need to be provided.
 These options are further :ref:`described in the guide<ig-abs-vs-marg>`.

 .. figure:: _static/images/colombia_carbon.png
     :align: center